 LensCrafters is dedicated to providing quality eyecare to ensure you see your best.
 We offer comprehensive eye exams using the latest vision technology.
 Our premium lens solutions are tailored to fit your lifestyle with options like Transitions® and Blue-violet light filtering lenses.
 We offer a wide range of designer brands from Prada, Burberry, Dolce & Gabbana and more.
 LensCrafters is the destination for prescription wearable technology from innovative brands like Ray-Ban Meta and Oakley Meta.
 We direct bill to most insurance including: Blue Cross, Greenshield, Sunlife, Canada Life, Manulife, Equitable Life of Canada and more.
 All prescriptions are welcome!
 All prescriptions are welcome!

-Overall, customers praised the friendly, knowledgeable, and helpful staff, with many highlighting specific employees for their exceptional service.
+Many customers praised the friendly, knowledgeable, and helpful staff, highlighting their professionalism and willingness to assist.

 Product Quality

-Customers expressed satisfaction with the quality of glasses and lenses, noting a good selection of frames and competitive pricing.
+Customers expressed satisfaction with the quality of glasses and lenses, noting a good selection and reasonable pricing.

 Mixed Experiences

-While many reviews were positive, some customers reported issues with order accuracy and customer service, particularly regarding communication and follow-up.
+While many had positive experiences, some customers reported issues with order accuracy and customer service follow-up.

 5.0